Tulane University School of Social Work logo

 The MS-DRL program goes beyond disaster response, risk mitigation, and emergency management, preparing dynamic leaders through an interdisciplinary, evidence-based curriculum.

-MS-DRL graduates emerge with the skills necessary for national and global roles that promote equitable resilience in the face of disaster.
+MS-DRL graduates emerge with the skills necessary for national and global roles that promote resilience in every phase of the disaster cycle.

 Our programs address current industry issues — with many of our faculty members engaged in groundbreaking research — preparing you with the knowledge needed to tackle future challenges and stay ahead of the curve in your career.